 Did you know that some schools no longer teach children cursive handwriting?
 I recently read this and was shocked!
 After thinking about it, I guess it is to be expected.
 In this age of technology, there seems to be less need for handwriting, especially cursive handwriting.
 This makes me a little sad because I don’t think an email or text message is a good substitute for a handwritten note or letter.
-There is just something so personal about a handwritten note that can’t be replicated in a text message or email.
 If I had children in school now and they weren’t learning to write cursive, I think I would teach them this art myself.
 First, if you don’t know how to write it, then how do you read it?
 I can’t imagine not being able to read the handwritten letters left to me from my mom or not being able to read a historical document at a museum.

-I made this chart in a chalkboard style.
-I like the vintage look of it and think it looks great with almost any style home decor.
-I had mine printed at my local office supply store as a 24″ x 36″ engineering print for around $5.
-I attached two pieces of wood screen trim from Lowe’s, cut to size, to the top and bottom of my print.
+I like the vintage look of this chalkboard-style print and think it looks great with almost any style home decor.
+You can have this print enlarged and printed at your local office supply store.
+Mine is a 24″ x 36″ print.
+For the wood trim at the top and bottom of the wall chart, I used wood screen trim from Lowe’s that I cut to size.
 I used a bead of hot glue to attach the wood trim.
-Then I hot glued a piece of cord to the back of the wood trim to create a hanger for the wall chart.
+Then, I hot glued a piece of cord to the back of the wood trim to create a hanger for the wall chart.